Trees for Leopards®

 Wildlife Habitats

-Why Trees
+Why Trees?

 Among the big cats, the leopard stands out as the most resilient.[1]
 However, even these formidable creatures haven’t been able to escape the negative effects of human interference such as deforestation, habitat loss and persecution.
-In a study on human-wildlife conflict in the Jim Corbett buffer zone, researchers pointed out that, “The temporal dynamics of the landscape pattern in the region reveals that the natural wildlife habitat areas (comprises of forest land, shrubs land, cropland, horticultural land and barren land) have been badly affected by a high rate of urbanization.
+In a study on human-wildlife conflict in the Jim Corbett buffer zone, researchers pointed out that, “The temporal dynamics of the landscape pattern in the region reveals that the natural wildlife habitat areas (comprises of forest land, shrubs land, cropland, horticultural land and barren land) have been badly affected by a high rate of urbanisation.
 Subsequently, 25% of natural-wildlife habitat has been changed into anthropogenic landscape (settlements and associated socio-economic infrastructural development).”[2]

 Sandeep Sharma, a visiting scholar at the Smithsonian Conservation Biology Institute studying leopards and tigers, said, “These habitats and corridors in India are threatened by infrastructural developments and need to be conserved if we want to save these species for future generations.”[3]